universedocs/Universe-Docs/README.md

 4. For deleting/copying a line/word/sentence/node just invoke a command no need to highlight and do it!
 5. Avoids duplicates.
 Reusable document items!
 6. Provides service to manipulate documents from remote.
 For example a robot can manipulate document from distance or through wireless communcation!
-7. Easy to find detials of each document items like description, further details, translations, meaning, hierarchy, etc., from the document itself!
+7. Easy to find detials of each document items like description, further details, translations, meaning, graphical representation, etc., from the document itself!
 That details can be filtered based on specific document type!
 8. Brings all documents and applications in central place like a book library, that is easy to search, interact between them and access
 9. The document items can be used as a thing for changing the text in document to other one easily